rmetzler/bliki/wiki/devops/autodeploy.md

 then come back.
 No, seriously, _now_.)

 3. You will be deploying your services to one or more _environments_.
-An environment is an abstract thing: think "production", not "web01.public.example.com".
+An environment is an abstract thing: think “production,” not “web01.public.example.com.”
 (If not, where, exactly, will your service run?)

 4. For each service, in each environment, there are one or more _servers_ to host the service.
 These servers are functionally identical.
 (If not, go pave